dpinela/HollowKnight.RandoMapMod/README.md

 ![Example Screenshot](./readmeAssets/vanillavsrando.png)

 # Changelog
-Version 1.0.2:
+Version 1.0.3:
-- Fixed the hovering map markers bug
-- The state of the Pin groups and Rando/Unknown sprite settings are saved between game loads
+- Added new items in v3.12(884)

 - Bugs that need to be fixed:
     - Shop Pin doesn't disappear when it is exhausted of items, but earlier instead
-    - Some Pins might not be in the right place
+    - Some Pins might not be in the right place, or don't appear at all
     - The "reachable" Pins are based on the items found in the RandomizerHelperLog.txt.
 These don't include items that aren't randomized.

+Version 1.0.2:
+- Fixed the hovering map markers bug
+- The state of the Pin groups and Rando/Unknown sprite settings are saved between game loads

 Version 1.0.1:
 - Correct Pins show up when a new game is loaded